CBSE Class 10 Science Chapter 8 How Do Organisms Reproduce Notes: Download PDF

 - Diaphragms are barriers that can be added inside the female reproductive tracts.

-- They stop the entry of semen inside the female track and thus prevents pregnancy.
+- They stop the entry of semen inside the female tract and thus prevent pregnancy.

 - Contraceptive pills are chemical methods of contraception.